 - Click 'Express start': your game launches with the maximum number of players specified.
 It shows an empty canvas: in the game zone you just have a sentence 'This is your game interface.
 You can edit this HTML in your ".tpl" file.'.
 If you don't see Express start button make sure you are in Manual mode for game creation.

 - Switch to your SFTP home folder, go into your game folder.
 Edit the game_game.tpl file, and change this sentence to 'Hey, this is my first game!', then save.

 - Go back to your browser and refresh, check that the game zone has updated.

-- Click on the 'Gear' icon on the top right, and in the popup choose 'Express STOP'.
+- From the Player page or Table page click on the link "You are playing <name of game> (realtime)" (or click on the 'Gear' icon on the top right) and choose 'Express STOP'.
 The game ends automatically and you are brought back to the table screen for this ended game.

 - Switch to your game folder, go into the img folder and overwrite your game_box.png file with another image.